REF-RAS/task_trees/docs/source/SCENE_SUPPORT.md

       rpy: [0, 0, 3.14]
       frame: null
 ```
-Collision objects can be defined under a subscene as well.
-If `frame` is not given or its value is `null`, the subscene becomes the default frame.
+Collision objects can be defined based on the reference of another scene.
+If `parent_frame` is not given or its value is `null`, the scene becomes the default frame.

 Custom reference frame definitions comprise the following mandatory and optional keys headed by the name of the frame.
+- `type`: `frame`
-- `xyz`: the position of the object
+- `xyz`: the position of the transform
-- `rpy`: the orientation of the object
+- `rpy`: the orientation of the transform
-- `parent` or `frame`: the reference frame for the object pose, where `null` implies the world frame.
+- `parent_frame` or `frame`: the reference frame for the custom frame, where `null` implies the world frame.
 This field is optional.

-Similarly, custom reference frames can be defined under a subscene.
-The default frame is the parent subscene.
+Similarly, custom reference frames can be defined with another scene as the parent frame.
+The default frame is the root scene.

 ### Loading and Querying the Scene Configuration File